DataDog/documentation/content/en/tracing/serverless_functions/_index.md

 ---
 {{< img src="tracing/serverless_functions/ServerlessDistributedTrace.png" alt="Trace Serverless Functions"  style="width:100%;">}}

-In hybrid architectures, Serverless functions can form an important core of requests your application processes.
+In hybrid architectures, serverless functions are a key part of your application.
 Including these functions in your Distributed Traces can be critical for detecting performance bottlenecks and service outages in your distributed systems.

 ## Choose your Tracing Library